Icefenix7198/Platypus_Engine/README.md

 - You can drag an drop fbx files from your device to the program.
 - You can show the normals of a game object
 - Every game object has three components: transform, mesh and material.
+- There are basic shapes to charge to the project.
+- The project starts with a house charged.
+- There are two fbx that you can charge to the engine (to se Mike the mouse you will have to zoom out!!!!).
+- You can se the UV checkers of a gameobject, but they can't have a texture.

 ## Windows